reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 <Solution>

-This is how you can use the `Card` component in both places:
+This is how you can use the `Card` Component in both places:

 <Sandpack>